 Number two is to live in alignment with your values.
 When you're creating a profitable spiritual business, don’t do dumb stuff to make a quick buck.
 Don’t fall into those sleazy marketing techniques that are designed just to make a ridiculous amount of money in a short period of time whilst screwing everybody over.
 That’s not the idea of a spiritual business.
 In fact, it’s important that you're doing what feels in integrity with your own personal values.

 I mean, I do it in the Biddy Tarot business.
 I am constantly checking in with my intuition: “OK, are we heading in the right direction here?
 Is this in alignment with my values?
 How do I fundamentally feel about my pricing?
 How do I fundamentally feel about the value that we’re delivering and what we’re putting out into this world?”
 And I always make sure that it’s in alignment with my values.

 I’ve had a number of times where maybe we’ve had some copywriting done, and I read through it and go, “Ugh, not me.
 That’s not me.”
 I change things around, because yes, it might work in other businesses, but it’s not in alignment with my values or my style.
 So, to have a spiritual and profitable business, then make sure that you are living in alignment with your values.

 #3 BE THE CUSTODIAN OF THE MONEY.

 All right, thing number three is to be the custodian of the money.
 Be the custodian of your money.

 What do I mean by this?

 Stu McLaren, the Founder of WishList, is a millionaire.
-He’s got a lot of money, and he has this… Actually, when he was running WishList, he had this realisation that, for every license of WishList… Sorry, WishList is a membership software that you can use on your Wordpress site and what have you.
+He’s got a lot of money, and he has this… Actually, when he was running WishList, he had this realization that, for every license of WishList… Sorry, WishList is a membership software that you can use on your WordPress site and what have you.